Postdoctoral Fellow, Open Science Practice in Infant Research

 Employer: Concordia Infant Research lab, Concordia University

-Language Sciences student members are an integral part of the Initiative.
+Language Sciences student members are an integral part of the Institute.
 Check out this page for upcoming conferences, opportunities, and more.

 Do you have an opportunity to visit another research lab, institute, or centre in order to develop your research skills, provide training, or receive supervision and mentorship?
 We have funds to support graduate student training and development!